aliglara/my-curriculum/resume.md

 ### <span>Chemical Engineer, MCL Control (Venezuela)</span> <span>May 2012 -- Sep 2019</span>

 <!-- Global movement of free coding clubs for young people. -->
-- Engineering support for creating mathematical models and simulating gas/oil processess using commercial process simulators
+- Engineering support for creating mathematical models and simulating gas/oil processes using commercial process simulators
 - Shaped machine learning algorithms to develop predictive models and optimize the performance of advanced control algorithms for gas/oil processes
 - Assisted researchers team in engineering a standard workflow for implementing non-parametric statistical models in oil/gas processes
 - Engineered neural network models in Python/Tensorflow to estimate physical parameters required by process simulations to improve the application performance
 - Mentored 10+ junior engineers over one year on using XGBoost and random forest models to optimize the feature selection for machine learning projects
 - Gathered information, identified analytical requirements, and developed data-driven based models to translate complex business needs into actionable analytic projects

-### <span>Researcher, Universidad Central of Venezuela, Venezuela</span> <span>Mar 2005 -- Nov 2020</span>
+### <span>Lecturer, Universidad Central of Venezuela, Venezuela</span> <span>Mar 2005 -- Nov 2020</span>

-- Researched chemical reaction engineering, mathematical modeling, simulation and optimization, process synthesis and design, including economic assessments, process integration, and machine learning techniques for industrial process evaluation
+- Researched chemical reaction engineering, mathematical modeling, simulation and optimization, process synthesis and design using machine learning techniques for industrial process evaluation
 - Lectured in several chemical engineering areas, including thermodynamics, chemical reactor design, numerical methods, industrial process simulation, and statistical modeling
 - Proposed a problem-solved learning experience in different subjects following the ABET guidance.
 - Coached 200+ chemical engineering undergraduates with regards to academic pathways and toward degree completion and established and provided career counseling for a network of cooperatives, internships, and externships to foster academic to-industry pipeline

 ## Projects
+- Developed Python-based automation tools tailored for logistics processes, enhancing management of production performance metrics.
+Conducted in-depth analysis to identify and resolve bottlenecks and faults, leading to optimized operational standards and workflow efficiency in logistics operations - 2023
 - Design of an industrial plant for solar hydrogen production by water splitting - 2020
   - Led a research project on sustainable energy solutions using concentrated solar thermal energy to produce hydrogen.
   - Compared different hydrogen production technologies, overcoming data limitations, and demonstrating knowledge of the latest developments in the field.